Post job

 The duties of a closer depend on one's line of work or industry of employment.
 Typically, their responsibilities revolve around liaising with clients to ensure that they understand and adhere to all terms of the agreement, completing all requirements and necessary documents, and maintaining records of all transactions.
 A closer must also monitor the regular payments of clients to ensure their compliance with the agreement, answer any inquiries, perform follow-up calls, and address any issues or concerns, resolving them promptly and efficiently.

-As far as similarities go, this is where it ends because a loan coordinator responsibility requires skills such as "strong computer," "coordinators," "origination," and "financial statements."
+While similarities exist, there are also some differences between loan coordinators and closer.
+For instance, loan coordinator responsibilities require skills such as "strong computer," "coordinators," "origination," and "financial statements."
 Whereas a closer is skilled in "cleanliness," "punctuality," "dependability," and "food orders."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that closers earn is a bit different than that of loan coordinators.
+The education levels that closers earn slightly differ from loan coordinators.
 In particular, closers are 2.2% less likely to graduate with a Master's Degree than a loan coordinator.
 Additionally, they're 0.2% more likely to earn a Doctoral Degree.

 Mortgage specialists are professionals who work with lending institutions to identify the best lending product for their clients in exchange for taking the title of the debtors' properties.
 These specialists must process mortgage loan applications by reviewing their paperwork to ensure accuracy and completeness before submitting for approval.
 They should monitor accounts during the bankruptcy proceedings to ensure that the rights of their clients are protected.
 Mortgage specialists are also required to guide associates regarding procedural guidelines from FNMA, FHLMC, and MHA.

-But both careers also use different skills, according to real loan coordinator resumes.
-While loan coordinator responsibilities can utilize skills like "strong computer," "work ethic," "coordinators," and "party vendors," some mortgage specialists use skills like "residential mortgage loans," "va," "loan applications," and "outbound calls."
+Each career also uses different skills, according to real loan coordinator resumes.
+While loan coordinator responsibilities can utilize skills like "strong computer," "work ethic," "coordinators," and "party vendors," mortgage specialists use skills like "residential mortgage loans," "va," "loan applications," and "outbound calls."

 A mortgage processor is responsible for reviewing mortgage loan applications, evaluating applicants' documents, and verifying their eligibility for approval.
 Mortgage processors consider the applicant's financial statements, credit score, and other possible mortgage options.
 They also interview loan applicants to confirm the accuracy of submitted documents and keep them updated with the progress and final decisions.
 A mortgage processor works closely with the underwriting department for loan applications subject for further review.
 The mortgage processor needs to have a broad knowledge of the banking industry and loan procedures to guide the applicants with their application inquiries and concerns.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from loan coordinators resumes, they are more likely to have skills like "strong computer," "work ethic," "coordinators," and "commercial loans."
-But a mortgage processor might have skills like "strong customer service," "va," "property appraisals," and "mortgage processing."
+The required skills of the two careers differ considerably.
+For example, loan coordinators are more likely to have skills like "strong computer," "work ethic," "coordinators," and "commercial loans."
+But a mortgage processor is more likely to have skills like "strong customer service," "va," "property appraisals," and "mortgage processing."

 Post closers require an associate degree or certification in addition to 1-3 years of related experience.
 Skills in customer support, document review, loan processing, quality assurance processing, and loan software are also necessary for this career.
 Port closers assist with the mortgage loan closing process by reviewing loan documents for compliance, completeness, and accuracy.
 They also find missing information, prepare files and provide internal and external customer support.